victoreram/Springboard-Data-Science/GenreClustering/Report/FinalReport.md

 ## Future Work And Recommendations

-This project is a largely contained model.
-A more applicable version can be realized and augmented into a real music recommendation engine with the following additions:
+This project is a largely contained model that is only meant to generate descriptive subgenres and be augmented to an existing music recommendation engine.
+This model can be further enhanced with the following additions:

 - Implementation of more tracks.
 This would allow further breakdowns of main genres and can allow for more structure based on audio features to arise.
 - Creation of different audio features extracted from audio files (Distortion, Percussion, etc.).
 This model relies on the audio features provided, interpreted, and extracted by Spotify.
 More audio features will allow more ways to describe music.
-- Augmentation with social features.
-This model doesn't take into account any social features.
+- Augmentation with contextual features.
+For example, one of the initial goals of this project was to see if the differences between songs released in different decades (70's, 80's, 90's, etc.) were prominent enough to show up in clusters.
 Adding a different set of clustering based on social features could highlight a different dimension that can be added to a music recommendation engine.

+A fully realized version of this enhanced model could generate numerous (in the thousands) descriptive genres like Netflix for movies.
+Then, when augmented to a music recommendation engine, can represent categories of music that specific users may be interested in.
+For example, a user who is generally found to like relaxing music may be recommended music labeled as "Soothing Classical" to "Ambient Instrumentals".
+Thus, a user can discover music that can describe the type of music they like, rather than sticking to just genres.